automationbroker/apb/docs/developers.md

      [...]
 ```

-If more fine-grained control over proxy settings is desired at provision time, consider adding a boolean parameter to `apb.yml` giving the Bundle user control over whether broker proxy settings should pass through to the Bundle's child pods.
+If more fine-grained control over proxy settings is desired at provision time, consider adding a boolean parameter to `apb.yml` giving the APB user control over whether broker proxy settings should pass through to the APB's child pods.

 ```yaml
 [...]